-Wearing a seatbelt5 can make a big difference if a crash occurs - it can save your life and reduce your level of injury.
+Wearing a seatbelt6 can make a big difference if a crash occurs - it can save your life and reduce your level of injury.

-- Always wear your seatbelt. - Ensure all passengers are wearing their seatbelt. - Alert your manager/fleet team if a seatbelt is faulty.
+- Always wear your seatbelt. - Ensure all passengers are wearing their seatbelt. - Alert your manager/fleet team if a seatbelt is faulty and do not drive the vehicle until it is fixed.